 How much is your slip and fall case worth?

 If you or a loved one is injured in a slip and worth, you may be wondering how much the case is worth.
 There are a variety of factors that must be considered and analyzed when making this determination.
 The attorneys at Keller, Melchiorre & Walsh are highly experienced at dealing with personal injury matters such as this along with car accidents, train accidents, and nursing malpractice.
 We will ask you several precise questions to give you a full case evaluation at no cost to you.
 We make no money unless we make a recovery for you.

 If you have been injured in slip and fall, contact us now.

 The attorneys and staff at Keller, Melchiorre & Walsh, PLLC have the experience, resources, and reputation to take on the insurance company and get you the compensation you deserve.
+We handle all kinds of slip and fall cases including stair accident injuries and chair fall accidents.
 Click here to read what our clients say about us and click here to see our recent results.
 Contact us if you or a loved one has been involved in a slip and fall.